Tom Caplen: Professional life

 In India Caplen was initially responsible for assaying manganese ore, working in the Vizagapatam district of the Madras Presidency.
-Later in 1902 he played a cricket match for the Madras Presidency team against the touring Oxford University Authentics side, (Note: The Oxford University Authentics side toured India in 1902–03.
+Later in 1902 he played a cricket match for the Madras Presidency team against the touring Oxford University Authentics team, (Note: The Oxford University Authentics team toured India in 1902–03.
 They played a series of matches across India, three of which are considered to be first-class.
 The match Caplen played in is not one of these.) although the demand of his job soon led to him being unable to continue to play much cricket in India.

 Caplen was soon promoted to acting manager of the company, and in 1904 became its general manager, a post he held until 1915.
 He was elected as an Associate of the Institution of Mining and Metallurgy in 1906, managing a series of three mines.
 He returned to the United Kingdom in 1915, and during World War I worked at the Air Ministry as an inspector.
 He resigned from the ministry in 1920, and later the same year was employed as Director of Work by the British government in Egypt, involved in oil exploration in the country based at the Department of Mines at Port Tewfik.
 Following the Unilateral Declaration of Egyptian Independence in February 1922, Caplen left Egypt.
 In 1923 he toured India, working as a consultant for Holman Brothers, before spending time working in Turkey and West Africa in 1926 and 1927.

 In 1927, Caplen rejoined the Vizianagram Mining Company.
 He worked as the company's general manager for another ten years before returning to England.
 He remained a director of the company.